+- 1. To evaluate the efficiency of BCL11A knockdown, by estimating the amount of BCL11A protein on peripheral whole blood and sorted erythroid precursors at baseline, 6, 12, and 24 months post infusion. - 2.
+For subjects ≤ 14 years old: To determine if treatment with BCL11A shmiR gene therapy will result in stable TCD screening results. - 3.
+To describe the change in SCD-related organ function, including neurocognitive, renal, and cardiopulmonary assessments. - 4.
+To describe the association between baseline socioeconomic status as measured by household material hardship (HMH) and clinical study end-points (reduction in VOE, Hb and HbF, changes in SCD-related organ assessments) and patient-reported outcomes. - 5.
+To describe the impact of the BCL11A shmiR gene therapy as measured by Health-Related Quality of Life (HRQoL) patient reported outcome domains for fatigue, pain interference, and sleep. - 6.
+To describe the proportion of patients who are absent all the following events at Month 24 post-infusion of gene modified cells: - a.
+Death - b.
+Cerebral vascular events, including strokes - c.
+For subjects ≤ 14 years old, significantly worsened annual TCD results leading to institution of transfusion therapy - d.
+Lack of engraftment (requiring rescue with back-up CD34 cells) - e.
+Lack or loss of engraftment of gene-modified cells as determined by VCN <0.1 copies per cell in peripheral blood MNC at 6 months post-infusion - f.
+Development of MDS or leukemia - g.
+Presence of replication competent lentivirus

+Biologic Objectives:

-4. To describe the association between baseline socioeconomic status as measured by household material hardship (HMH) and clinical study end-points (reduction in VOE, Hb and HbF, changes in SCD-related organ assessments) and patient-reported outcomes.
-5. To describe the impact of the BCL11A shmiR gene therapy as measured by Health-Related Quality of Life (HRQoL) patient reported outcome domains for fatigue, pain interference, and sleep.
-6. To describe the proportion of patients who are absent all the following events at Month 24 post-infusion of gene modified cells: a.
-Death b.
-Cerebral vascular events, including strokes c.
-For subjects ≤ 14 years old, significantly worsened annual TCD results leading to institution of transfusion therapy d.
-Lack of engraftment (requiring rescue with back-up CD34 cells) e.
-Lack or loss of engraftment of gene-modified cells as determined by VCN <0.1 copies per cell in peripheral blood MNC at 6 months post-infusion f.
-Development of MDS or leukemia g.
-Presence of replication competent lentivirus Biologic Objectives: Biologic objectives are to assess the following and performed only in patients enrolled at Boston Hospitals: 1.
-To determine if treatment with BCL11A shmiR gene therapy will increase red cell survival and reduce hemolysis as measured by exhaled alveolar end tidal carbon monoxide measurement (ETCO): a) upon entry to the trial; b) as part of the exchange or simple transfusion phase; and c) at Month 6, 12, 18 and 24 post-infusion.
-Measurements will be performed at regularly scheduled study visits.
-2. To determine if treatment with BCL11A shmiR gene therapy will result in a change in the number of RBCs with detectable polymer at venous pO2 (~35 mm Hg) compared to untreated baseline, using an assay of oxygen saturation at the single RBC level.
-3. To determine if treatment with BCL11A shmiR gene therapy will result in any change in total cerebral blood flow (with phase contrast MRI) and cerebrovascular reserve (with breath hold functional MRI), as well as assessment of oxygen extraction fraction and cerebral blood flow by frequency-domain near-infrared and diffuse correlation spectroscopies (FD-NIRS-DCS) monitoring.
-Measurements will be performed at baseline, Month 12, and Month 24.
-Eligibility: Inclusion Criteria: Patients who have: A diagnosis of sickle cell disease with genotype HbSS or HbS/β0 thalassemia Between the age of 13-40 years Clinically severe disease, defined as at least 4 vaso-occlusive events (VOEs) within the past 24 months prior to consent.
+Biologic objectives are to assess the following:

+- 1. To determine if treatment with BCL11A shmiR gene therapy will increase red cell survival and reduce hemolysis as measured by exhaled alveolar end tidal carbon monoxide measurement (ETCO): a) upon entry to the trial; b) as part of the exchange or simple transfusion phase; and c) at Month 6, 12, 18 and 24 post-infusion.
+Measurements will be performed at regularly scheduled study visits. (at Boston Children's Hospital only) - 2.
+To determine if treatment with BCL11A shmiR gene therapy will result in a change in the number of RBCs with detectable polymer at venous pO2 (~35 mm Hg) compared to untreated baseline, using an assay of oxygen saturation at the single RBC level. - 3.
+To determine if treatment with BCL11A shmiR gene therapy will result in any change in total cerebral blood flow (with phase contrast MRI) and cerebrovascular reserve (with breath hold functional MRI), as well as assessment of oxygen extraction fraction and cerebral blood flow by frequency-domain near-infrared and diffuse correlation spectroscopies (FD-NIRS-DCS) monitoring.
+Measurements will be performed at baseline, Month 12, and Month 24. (at Boston Children's Hospital only)